CYRCLE: History

 In June 2013, CYRCLE returned to Hong Kong for a group exhibition titled, Work In Progress.
 The exhibition was held in a large vacant office space in Tai Koo Place and saw seven international groups and seven local artists create works using the walls and empty office as a blank canvas.
 CYRCLE contributed large painted murals, which explored stereotypes in the form of Cowboys and Indians.

-One month later they traveled to Lisbon, Portugal for their show titled, CAPTURE THE FLAG!
+2013 the collective traveled to Lisbon, Portugal for their show titled, CAPTURE THE FLAG!
 CONQUER THE DIVIDE!, at Underdogs Gallery.
 This exhibition studied the struggle of nations told through an American perspective.
-Each piece aimed to force the viewer to identify with the artwork, as seen in some pieces which featured reflective surfaces.
-The exhibition also featured a large scale sculptural piece that flipped the meaning of the American flag and one that helps re-examine the meaning of American history and its "origin mythology".
+The exhibition featured a large-scale sculptural piece that flipped the meaning of the American flag and one that helps re-examine the meaning of American history and its "origin mythology".
 This showing was part of the Underdogs platform which ran till August 2013.